FOOD FOREST

 MULTI-FUNCTIONS

 Food forests integrate gardening, orcharding, farming, and land management practices together on the landscape; as opposed to separating each system out over the land.
-Fruits, nuts, vegetables, herbs, trees, plants, and flowers that usually grow in distinct/separate locations are now grown amongst each other within the food forest.
+Fruits, nuts, vegetables, herbs, seeds, trees, plants, and flowers that usually grow in distinct/separate locations are now grown amongst each other within the food forest.

 For example, suppose you plant a fruit or nut tree.
 On the shady side, you add some shade-tolerant berries, and on the sunny side you add some sun-loving berries.
 At the base of the sun-loving berries, you plant some perennial and annual vegetables and herbs.
 Then you plant climbers (peas), root crops (potatoes, garlic), edible ground covers (strawberries), plus nitrogen-fixing plants (lupines) to help fertilize and support the other plants.
 This system provides fruits, nuts, berries, vegetables, herbs, flowers, and more; all from the same area around a single fruit or nut tree.